VerifyNow guide

 Best Practices for Compliance and Risk Management

-• Use automated identity, licensing, and sanctions checks to reduce manual errors and speed up onboarding.
+- Use automated identity checks, AML/PEP screening, structured reference workflows, and authorised specialist providers to reduce manual errors and speed up onboarding.

 Verification resources you can leverage today: